 - This course is offered full-time with on-campus study for 12 months, combined with online activities, student-directed online learning, and 120 hours of vocational placement.
 This is equivalent to a full-time study load of approximately 28-30 hours per week.

-- Students will have access to a tutorial class for further support at Southport from 9.00am-3.00pm on Thursdays.
+- Students will have access to a tutorial class for further support at Southport from 9.00am-3.00pm one day per week.

 - Additionally, students are expected to complete approximately 14 hours a week in teacher-directed readings, research, activities and assessment work online.